Octoberfest7/BeatRev/README.md

 2) When you are talking about legal, sanctioned Red Team work there isn't really a need to try and frustrate or defeat a reverse engineer because the activity should have been deconflicted long before it reaches that stage.

 Nonetheless it was an interesting thought experiment and I had a few colleagues who DO know about malware analysis that I could bounce ideas off of.
 It seemed a challenge of a whole different magnitude compared to AV/EDR evasion and one I decided to take a stab at.

-### Disclaimer/Liability
-The work that follows is a POC to enable malware to "key" itself to a particular victim in order to frustrate efforts of malware analysts.

-I assume no responsibility for malicious use of any ideas or code contained within this project.
-I provide this research to further educate infosec professionals and provide additional training/food for thought for Malware Analysts, Reverse Engineers, and Blue Teamers at large.

 ## Premise